-3.9.
-Bundle methods
+3.12.
+Proximal bundle methods for nonsmooth optimization

-Bundle methods for nonsmooth optimization problems are specified by the statement \$CLASS='BM'.
+Proximal bundle methods for nonsmooth optimization problems are specified by the statement \$CLASS = 'BM'.
 These methods use a solution of the special quadratic programming subproblem derived from the cutting plane approach.
 This subproblem is in fact the same as in recursive quadratic programming methods for minimax problems.
-Bundle methods are realized only for dense problems (\$JACA='D').
-The special quadratic programming subproblem can be solved using the following methods:
+Proximal bundle methods are realized only for unconstrained or linearly constrained dense problems (\$JACA='D').
+The special quadratic programming subproblem can be solved by using the following methods:

-\$NUMBER=1 - dual projected gradient (range-space) method proposed in [52].
+\$NUMBER=1 - dual projected gradient (range-space) method proposed in [67].